Over the last month I’ve written a lot about getting past putting the important things off.

 If you answered ‘yes’ or ‘sometimes’ to 1-10 of these questions, you are probably pretty average.
 Sometimes, you feel overwhelmed and find it hard to focus or start new tasks, even if they are important.
 But, most of the time you avoid procrastination.
-You’re attaining your goals and desired outcomes in life as long as you are indeed setting those goals and desired outcomes!
+You’re attaining your desired outcomes in life as long as you COMPLETE project after project.

 If you answered ‘yes or ‘sometimes’ to 11-20 of these questions, you have a challenge, and you should look at the areas in your life where you most often procrastinate, or the types of things you tend to put off.
 Get to the root of the problem and use the ideas I gave you last week to eliminate procrastination.